ChicagoWorldcon/wellington/README.md

 create a few instructions and [open a pull request](https://gitlab.com/worldcon/2020-wellington/merge_requests/new).

 Once you've got Ruby and Postgres setup, you're ready to get the rest of the project setup.
-We depend on [Ruby Gems](https://rubygems.org/) and manage these dependencies through [bundler](https://bundler.io/) which uses our `Gemfile` and `Gemfile.lock` to determine what gem versions are installed.
-You can install these by running:
+We depend on [Ruby Gems](https://rubygems.org/) and manage these dependencies through [bundler](https://bundler.io/).
+You can install these dependencies by running:

 ```sh
 gem install bundler